freshOS/freshOS.github.io/README.md

 *"Thank you for your work, this library made me want to code my views (instead of using IB)"*
 pikanezi - Github User

+*Thanks for the great library!
+It has streamlined my code quite a bit.*
+edubar - Github User

 # Support/Contact
 You can raise a github issue on the project you need support with or contact us at [sachadso@gmail.com](sachadso@gmail.com)